micrjames/framework/README.md

 ```
   npm run test
 ```
+However, testing functionality is restricted to a pre-built project.
+As only makes sense, building a project is a later stage of the development process.
 ## Project Status
 The project is in an ongoing status.
 Functionality for either creating a vanilla html, sass, ts project or a react project will be added soon.
 Also, functionality for defining production or development builds will be implemented in the future.